-The Southern Medical Journal articles span the spectrum of medical topics, providing timely, up-to-theminute information for primary physicians and specialists care alike.
+The Southern Medical Journal articles span the spectrum of medical topics, providing timely, up-to-the- minute information for primary care physicians and specialists alike.
 Contributors include leaders in the health care field from across the country and around the world.
 Subscribers are found around the world - throughout North America, in Australia, and in numerous European, South American, Asian, and African nations - because doctors everywhere need practical medical information.
-The SMI enables physicians to provide the best possible care to patients in this age of rapidly changing modern medicine.
+The SMJ enables physicians to provide the best possible care to patients in this age of rapidly changing modern medicine.

-Ronald C. Hamdy, MD, Professor of Internal Medicine and holder of the Cecile Cox Quillen Chair of Excellence in Geriatric Medicine and Gerontology and is Director of the Osteoporosis Center at East Tennessee State University in Johnson City, Tennessee, served as Editor-in-Chief from 2000-2010.
+Ronald C. Hamdy, MD, Professor of Internal Medicine and holder of the Cecile Cox Quillen Chair of Excellence in Geriatric Medicine and Gerontology, and Director of the Osteoporosis Center at East Tennessee State University in Johnson City, Tennessee, served as Editor-in-Chief from 2000-2010.
 Dr. Hamdy was also a past president of the Southern Medical Association.

-On January 1, 2011, G. Richard Holt, M.D., M.S.E., M.P.H., M.A.B.E., was appointed as new Editor-in-Chief of the Southern Medical Journal.
+On January 1, 2011, G. Richard Holt, M.D., M.S.E., M.P.H., M.A.B.E., was appointed as new Editorin-Chief of the Southern Medical Journal.
 Dr. Holt brings a wealth of journal knowledge and experience to the SMJ.
-He is a past Editor-in-Chief of the Journal, Otolaryngology-Head and Neck Surgery, and Past Editorin-Chief of the journal, Aviation, Space, and Environmental Medicine (official journal of the Aerospace Medical Association).
-Dr. Holt also is a past Co-Editor of The Yearbook of Otolaryngology-Head and Neck Surgery and is also currently or has been on the Editorial Boards of the Journal of Long-Term Medical Effects of Implants, the Journal of CranioMaxillofacial Surgery, Texas Medicine.
+He is a past Editor-in-Chief of the Journal, Otolaryngology-Head and Neck Surgery, and Past Editor- in-Chief of the journal, Aviation, Space, and Environmental Medicine (official journal of the Aerospace Medical Association).
+Dr. Holt also is a past Co-Editor of The Yearbook of Otolaryngology-Head and Neck Surgery and is also currently or has been on the Editorial Boards of the Journal of Long-Term Medical Effects of Implants, the Journal of Cranio Maxillo facial Surgery, and Texas Medicine.

 An SMA member since 1978, Dr. Holt has been actively involved within the Association, having served first as Secretary, then Chair, of the Section of Otolaryngology.
-Dr. Holt has lectured at SMA Annual Meetings and developed a Presidential Symposium on Space Medicne, as well as having helped develop the Association's Young Physician Leadership Course.
+Dr. Holt has lectured at SMA

+Annual Meetings and developed a Presidential Symposium on Space Medicne, as well as having helped develop the Association's Young Physician Leadership Course.

-An editorial production staff, consisting of a Managing Editor and Editorial Coordinator, in Birmingham, Alabama, assists the editor.
+A Managing Editor, in Birmingham, Alabama, assists the editor.
 Publishing is handled by Lippincott Williams, & Wilkins with business offices in Philadelphia, Pennsylvania.